broad-app/codetest/README.md

 ## Creating an account

-The API is not available yet.
+The external API is not available yet.
 No worries, we have the documentation!

-To create a new account, the external API exposes `POST http://api.partner.com/request-account` and expects:
+To create a new account, the external API exposes `POST http://api.partner.com/request-account` and expects data in the following format:

 ```json
 {